Author Michael Noonan

 Calling for police dogs to do a sweep or search is considered extending the traffic stop beyond the initial reason for the stop.
 If the officer does not have a reason to extend the initial stop and call for a police dog to do a sniff, the resulting contraband that was discovered may be suppressed as evidence derived from an unlawful seizure.

-If you would like to speak to one of our attorneys about a motor vehicle stop or subsequent police search and seizure, contact our criminal defense law firm day or night.
+If you would like to speak to one of our attorneys about a motor vehicle stop or subsequent police search and seizure, or a potential drug possession charge, contact our criminal defense law firm day or night.
 Our attorneys offer a free initial consultation.